 - Customizing Playbooks and Lineup Changes: Customizing playbooks is permissible.
 You can access your “change” screen (screen where you check player conditions and make substitutions) only twice per half.
 This helps speed up the games.

 - WR/TE at RB: A WR/TE cannot carry the football unless it is a reverse.
 You can insert a WR or TE into a RB slot for lead blocking purposes, but he cannot carry the football.
 To further clarify, players such as Ernest Givins, Ricky Sanders, and Andre Rison cannot carry the football unless it is a reverse.
-Please note that this rule differs from that which existed in prior years.

 - Nintendo Malfunctions: If there is an equipment failure in the first half, games will be replayed from the start.
 If equipment malfunctions in the 2nd half, only the second half is replayed.
 In that event, the scores from each half are added together to obtain a final score.
 If the game was uncompetitive or the equipment malfunctioned due to human error, the tourney organizers reserve the right to declare a winner without replaying any portion of the game.